apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Haberman suggests Trump wanted to use Caroll trial for fundraising blitz**
+**US strikes another Houthi anti-ship missile**

-You can read more about it [here](https://thehill.com/regulation/court-battles/4419585-haberman-trump-caroll-trial-fundraising-blitz/).
+You can read more about it [here](https://www.reuters.com/world/us-strikes-another-houthi-anti-ship-missile-2024-01-20/).

 ## Requirements
 - Python 3.8